 - Fixed price.
 The total project’s cost is calculated at the very beginning after the estimation and before the development starts.
 The amount doesn’t change, but also it doesn’t allow for any feature changes or tweaks within the app.
-Fixed price only makes sense for small projects up to 6 months of development time and clear project scope.
+Fixed price only makes sense for small projects with up to 6 months of development time and clear project scope.

 - Time & Material.
 The cost structure is based on per hour payments for each of the team members for the time they spent working on the project.
 This pricing type allows us to be more flexible in terms of features and other things that are discovered along the way.
 In this case, the project has both an original estimate as well as the flexibility for adaptation.
 Time & Material cost structure is best for long-term development projects or projects that are developed in stages (for example, you start with an MVP and go from there.)

-Let’s narrow down to the actual numbers.
+Let’s narrow it down to the actual numbers.
 There are many factors that affect the cost of app development.

 The first and foremost factor is the number and the character of the features you’d like your app to have.
-Integrations with third-party technologies, registration process within the app, various buttons and their functionality, etc. - all of this influences the final estimate.
+Integrations with third-party technologies, registration process within the app, various buttons, and their functionality, etc. – all of this influences the final estimate.
 For example, the registration button might take a couple of days to add, while integration with a payment system might take up to a month (due to the payment system’s internal processes along with the data security and protection features that are automatically added in order to protect the user information.)

 Another factor is the development team’s location.
 If you live in the United States of America and would like to develop it in-country, the price will be 2-3 times higher than if it was developed by a team from Eastern Europe.
 Here is a comparative table of iOS and Android development rates based on the geographical location:

 Here is a list of things that affect the overall development cost: